alphagov/govuk-developer-docs/source/manual/alerts/publisher-scheduled-publishing.html.md

 section: Icinga alerts
 ---

+# More items scheduled for publication than in queue for publisher

 This alert means that the number of editions in the publisher database which are scheduled to be published in the future is different from the number currently in the Sidekiq queue.